INS Mormugao: Construction

-Mormugao completed its basin trials on 15 December, 2021 and started its maiden sea trials on 19 December, 2021 commemorating the Goa Liberation Day.

-The ship was commissioned on 18 December, 2022.
+Mormugao completed its basin trials on 15 December 2021 and started its maiden sea trials on 19 December 2021 commemorating the Goa Liberation Day.
+The ship was commissioned on 18 December 2022.
+The commissioning commanding officer is Captain Kapil Bhatia, VSM.

+Service history

+On 14 May 2023, Mormugao successfully fired an advanced variant of Brahmos missile.
+In December 2023, Mormugao was deployed to the Arabian Sea along with INS Kochi and INS Kolkata to protect commercial shipping after an attack on a tanker transporting oil from Saudi Arabia to Mangalore.